pguptak/CIRG-AI-pipeline-NDs/README.md

 # 🧠 CIRG Autism Detection AI Pipeline

-A comprehensive AI research and deployment system for detecting Autism Spectrum Disorder (ASD) traits from facial images using Vision Transformer models.
-This project features multiple APIs, a React web frontend, and a React Native Android mobile app deployed and hosted on Google Cloud.
+A comprehensive AI research and deployment system for detecting Autism Spectrum Disorder (ASD) traits from facial images using Vision Transformer (ViT) models.
+This project features multiple AI-powered APIs, a React web frontend, and a React Native Android mobile app — all deployed and hosted on Google Cloud.

 ---